Marian apparition: Examples

 Some apparitions are one-time events, such as Our Lady of La Salette (France, 1846).
 Others recur over an extended period, such as Our Lady of Laus (France, 17th/18th centuries), whose seer claimed 54 years of appearances.
 Public, serial apparitions (in which a seer not only says that they have experienced a vision, but that they expect it will recur, causing people to gather to observe) appear to be a relatively recent phenomenon; up until about the seventeenth century, most reported apparitions happened when the individual was alone, or at least no one else was aware of its occurrence.

 Physical contact is hardly ever reported as part of Marian apparitions.
 In rare cases, a physical artifact is reportedly left behind, such as the image of Our Lady of Guadalupe (Mexico, 1531), which is said to have been miraculously imprinted on the cloak of Juan Diego.

 Assessment by the Catholic Church

 Jetzer being tricked.
 Jetzer was a Dominican friar in Bern, and some of his brothers tricked him into thinking he was receiving a revelation from the Virgin Mary.
 Eventually, he realized the truth.
 As punishment for this scandal, four Dominicans were burned at the stake by order of Pope Julius II with an audience of 30,000 people on May 1, 1509.

 The Catholic Church believes that supernatural Marian apparitions can occur, but also believes that many claimed apparitions are fabricated by the seer or the result of something other than divine intervention.
 For this reason, the Catholic Church has a formal evaluation process established for assessing claimed apparitions.

-In 1978, the Congregation for the Doctrine of the Faith promulgated investigation guidelines in a document entitled "Norms of the Congregation for Proceeding in Judging Alleged Apparitions and Revelations", better known as Normae Congregationis, a shortening of its Latin title.

-The 1978 norms were superseded by new guidelines issued by the Dicastery for the Doctrine of the Faith in May 2024.
-Investigations into alleged apparitions still ordinarily fall first within the jurisdiction of the local ordinary (i.e. diocesan bishop).
-The document recommends incidents of phenomena should be carefully assessed, to make sure that they are not fraudulent or for monetary gain.